jessicaliuCW/js-coding-standard/README.md

 # JavaScript Style Guide

 ## Variable Names
-At W3schools we use camelCase for identifier names (variables and functions).
+We use camelCase for identifier names (variables and functions).

 All names start with a letter.